14 Top-Rated Attractions & Things to Do in Nantucket

 Nobadeer is geared more towards teenagers and adults as it doesn't have lifeguards or activities like some of the other beaches, and the waves can be challenging.
 The big draw here is you can kick your vehicle into 4WD and off-road on the beach.

-The laid-back vibe of Siasconst is a great respite from some of the more crowded beaches.
+The laid-back vibe of Siasconst is a great respite from some of the more crowded beaches found in New England.
 It offers gorgeous sunrises and is one of the places on the island where you can regularly see seals.

 Access Address: 111 Wauwinet Road, Nantucket, Massachusetts